aiverify-foundation/aiverify-developer-tools/README.md

 ## Support

 If you have any questions or need assistance, please check the project discussions or issue tracker for existing threads.
-If you cannot find a resolution, feel free to create a new discussion or issue, or contact info@aiverify.sg if you require assistance.
+If you cannot find a resolution, feel free to create a new discussion or issue, or [contact us](https://aiverifyfoundation.sg/contact-us/?utm_source=Github&utm_medium=referral&utm_campaign=20230607_Queries_from_GitHub) if you require assistance.

 Thank you for your interest in AI Verify, and we look forward to your contributions!